MessageSquare0x

 Three characteristics define high-quality qualitative HR data:

 Depth over breadth.
-A ten-minute adaptive conversation with one employee generates more actionable insight than a hundred one-line survey responses.
+A ten-minute adaptive conversation with one employee generates more actionable insight than a hundred one-line form responses.
 The conversation follows threads — when someone mentions "workload," it explores whether that means volume, complexity, unclear priorities, or understaffing.
 Each answer shapes the next question.

 Continuous over periodic.
 Annual or quarterly collection creates snapshots that are stale before they reach a dashboard.
 Ongoing individual conversations — at onboarding, during projects, at career milestones, before and after organizational changes — build a living qualitative dataset that reflects what is happening now, not what happened six months ago.